davidrabernathy/counter-app/README.md

     }
     ```

-    The animation is triggered by adding/removing the 'bump' class with Javascript, creating a smooth viusal bounch effect
+    The animation is triggered by adding/removing the 'bump' class with Javascript, creating a smooth viusal bounce effect

 # Setup